acend/helm-basics-training/content/labs/04.0/_index.en.md

 ### values.yaml

-In the `values.yaml` file you define your templates values used in your templates:
+In the `values.yaml` file you define your values used in your templates:

 ```yaml
 # Default values for test.